richdizz/AAD_DOCS/discovering-v1-permission-scopes.md

 # Discovering permission scopes strings for Azure AD v1 applications.

-In this topic, we will describe the steps to discover permission scope strings of Azure AD v1.0 resources, with the purpose of integrating their APIs in an Azure AD v2.0 application.
-You can also reference many [popular Azure AD v1.0 resource](popular-v1-permissions.md).
+In this topic, we will describe the steps to discover permission scope strings of Azure AD v1.0 resources, with the purpose of integrating their APIs into an Azure AD v2.0 application.
+You can also reference many [popular Azure AD v1.0 resources](popular-v1-permissions.md).

 >  Note: the steps outlined in this topic are a temporary solution for locating scope strings.
 The developer experience between the Azure AD v1.0 and v2.0 endpoints will improve dramatically over time and not longer require hunting for scope strings.